mna-2719/dcamp-join-data-sql/README.md

 # datacamp-join-data-sql

-Join two or three tables together into one, combine tables using set theory, and work with subquesries in PostgreSQL
+Join two or three tables together into one, combine tables using set theory, and work with subquesries in PostgreSQL.